Help stop the spread of COVID-19

 - Call your GP to discuss your symptoms

-- Attend the WDHS drive-thru testing clinic, open 1pm to 3pm Monday to Friday and 10am to 12pm Saturday.
+- Attend the WDHS drive-thru testing clinic, open 10am to 12pm Monday to Saturday.

 - Due to the difficulties of obtaining swabs from younger children, drive through testing will only be available for children over the age of 8 years.
 Parents and carers should contact their General Practice, please call your local clinic to book an appointment prior to bringing your child in for testing.

 - Visit the WDHS Emergency Department ensuring you use the hand sanitiser and face masks provided before entering and notify staff immediately of your symptoms.
 Please call 5551 8222 ahead of your arrival so that the Emergency Department can be prepared for you.

 - If you display symptoms and you are tested you MUST SELF ISOLATE before and after testing until you receive a negative test result.